Rubbish Disposal Locations Brisbane

 Delivering Rubbish To The Recovery Centres

-When visiting you will be asked to identify the type of materials you are disposing.
-The waste can be recyclable materials, green waste, or general waste.
-The facilities undertaken various types of recycling.
-This means that you have to identify the type of recyclables you have.
-It is recommend to organise your rubbish prior to taking it to the collection points.
+The rubbish can be recyclable materials, green waste, or general waste.
+The facilities use various types of recycling.
+It is recommended you organise your rubbish prior to taking it to the collection points.

 Safety When Visiting The Recovery Centres

 The city council of Brisbane takes the safety of the residents seriously.
 As such, it has placed the necessary measures to prevent accidents from happening within the resource recovery facilities.
 Moreover, it has adopted policies that enhance sustainable waste management within the facility.
-To keep people safe, the council requires everyone visiting to wear enclosed shoes, wear protective glasses, wear protective gloves, and be in long pants.
-When unloading the waste, children under 12 years and pets are expected to stay put in the vehicle to limit their exposure to potential hazards.
+Everyone visiting must wear enclosed shoes, wear protective glasses, wear protective gloves, and be in long pants.
+When unloading the rubbish, children under 12 years and pets are expected to stay put in the vehicle to limit their exposure to potential hazards.
 If one is delivering heavy loads, he or she is expected to be accompanied by adults who are capable of unloading it.

 NOTE: The council prohibits smoking within the resource recovery centres.

 Brisbane tip shops